opsmill/infrahub/docs/tutorials/getting-started/branches.md

 ==- Merge a Branch using GraphQL

-Use the GraphQL query below to create a new branch named `cr1234`
+Use the GraphQL query below to merge the branch named `cr1234`

 ```graphql
 # Endpoint : http://127.0.0.1:8000/graphql/main